Robustified Domain Adaptation: Experiments

 \subsection{Datasets}

-All of our experiments follow the standard experimental setups in UDA~\cite{tzeng2017adversarial, Ganin2015UDA, kang2019contrastive}. models are first trained on a labeled source domain dataset and then tuned on an unlabeled target domain dataset.
-The obtained models are validated on the same unlabeled target domain dataset.

-\textbf{Handwritten Digits Recognition.} benchmark (DIGITS) includes three distinct domains commonly used for domain adaptation evaluation, \textit{i.e.}, MNIST~\cite{LeCun1998MNIST}, USPS~\cite{Hull1994USPS} and MNIST-M~\cite{Ganin2016DANN}.
-The MNIST dataset is also frequently used for adversarial attack and defence evaluation.
-The samples of those datasets are imbalanced in classes and styles across domains, with 60,000 binary images in MNIST, 7,291 binary images in USPS and 68,002 RGB images in MNIST-M. In our experiments, samples in all three domains are re-scaled to the size of 28$\times$28 pixels.
-A gallery of DIGITS benchmark is shown in Fig.~\ref{fig:datasets}a.
-On DIGITS, we conducted three domain adaptation tasks, including MNIST$\rightarrow$USPS, USPS$\rightarrow$MNIST and MNIST$\rightarrow$MNIST-M.
+\textbf{Handwritten digits (DIGITS)} includes three data domains, i.e., MNIST~\cite{LeCun1998MNIST}, USPS~\cite{Hull1994USPS} and MNIST-M~\cite{Ganin2016DANN}.
+The MNIST dataset is also frequently used for the evaluation of adversarial attack and defence.
+The number of samples are imbalanced across the three domains, with 60,000 binary images in MNIST, 7,291 binary images in USPS and 68,002 RGB images in MNIST-M. On DIGITS, we conducted three domain adaptation tasks, including MNIST$\rightarrow$USPS, USPS$\rightarrow$MNIST and MNIST$\rightarrow$MNIST-M.

-\textbf{Natural Image Classification.} benchmark (CIFAR-STL) is composed by two colour image classification datasets, CIFAR-10 ~\cite{Krizhevsky2009Cifar} with 60,000 images and STL-10~\cite{coates2011analysis} with 1,300 images.
-Both STL-10 and CIFAR-10 are 10-class image datasets.
-These two datasets contain nine overlapping classes.
-We removed the non-overlapping classes, ``frog" and ``monkey" from the two datasets, respectively.
-A gallery of CIFAR-STL benchmark is shown in Fig.~\ref{fig:datasets}b.
-In our experiments, CIFAR-10 is used as the source domain and STL-10 is considered as the target domain.
+\textbf{Office-31}~\cite{saenko2010adapting} is composed by 4,110 images from three different domains, i.e., \textbf{A}mazon (\textbf{A}), \textbf{W}ebcam (\textbf{W}) and \textbf{D}SLR (\textbf{D}).
+The dataset is imbalanced across domains, with 2,817 images in domain A, 795 images in domain W, and 498 images in domain D. There are a total of 31 classes shared across domains.
+Experiments were conducted on all 6 source-target domain pairs constructed by these three domains.

-\subsection{Baseline models}
+\subsection{Baseline Models}

-Since there are few existing work on robust UDA, we present three baseline models for comparison with the CURDA.
+Since to the best of our knowledge, this is the first work focuses on robustifying UDA models, we present three baseline models to compare with the proposed CURDA.

-\textbf{Source-robust Model Only (SR).} With the robust training strategy proposed in PGD~\cite{Madry2018Towards}, we first trained source-robust models in source domains and directly evaluated them in target domains without any tuning.
-By SR, we intend to set a baseline on the original generalization ability of a model trained in a source domain.

-\textbf{Source-robust Model + UDA (SR+UDA).} Based on the above source-robust models, we further applied a popular UDA approach, ADDA~\cite{tzeng2017adversarial}.
-Similar to part of the architecture of CURDA, ADDA also splits the source model into an encoder and a classifier.
-The source encoder is used to initialize a target encoder.
-The classifier remained frozen.
-SR+UDA is set to test whether UDA approaches can transfer the robustness from a source domain to a target domain.
+\textbf{UDA model only.} This baseline model does not use any adversarial training strategies.
+It validates the hypothesis that regular UDA models are vulnerable to target domain adversarial samples.

+\textbf{UDA with adversarial training in the source domain (UDA+AT in SD).} The adversarial training strategy of PGD~\cite{Madry2018Towards} was used to robustify the existing UDA models through source domain adversarial training.
+This baseline model validates the hypothesis that the source domain robustness may not directly be transferred to the target domain.